News & views

 Where: This is the dark blue line which loops through southern Spain, close to the Portuguese border.
 Any trip here usually blends time in the great cities like Seville, Córdoba and Granada with a boutique hotel in a quintessential white village and the warm hospitality of countryside farmhouses nestled amid a sea of olive groves or sprawling chestnut forests.
 The very best trips do a bit of it all.

 Why: Andalucía takes its name from the old Arab kingdom of Al-Andalus.
 It is this Moorish heritage, overlaid with the footprint of zealous Christian monarchs, for which the region is best known.
-The Royal Alcazar of Seville, the mighty Alhambra complex which overlooks Granada and the sea of red and white horseshoe arches of Córdoba's Mezquita are world famous.
+The Royal Alcazar of Seville, the might Alhambra complex which overlooks Granada and the sea of red and white horseshoe arches of Córdoba's Mezquita are world famous.

 But a road trip through Andalucía reveals the true extent of their legacy, which accounts for so much of the romantic colour, exotic flavours and architectural masterpieces that stir the imagination.
 Oranges, lemons, almonds, dates and rice, plus spices like saffron, cumin and cinnamon all crossed the Strait of Gibraltar with the settlers.
 Irrigation systems, developed by the Romans, reached their peaks and exploded the scale of olive harvesting.